-- "Act" means the Societies Act of British Columbia as amended from time to time. - "Affiliate" means a British Columbia equestrian or equine association or provincial branch of a national equestrian or equine association; which has been accepted by the Society as an Affiliate in accordance with the policies of the Society. - "Board" or "Directors" or "Board of Directors" mean the Directors of the Society. - "Bylaws" means these bylaws as altered from time to time. - "Electronic meeting" means a meeting that has some or all members attending by phone, on-line or by other electronic means. - "Electronic voting" means voting by email or text message; private or public chat message; or a voting application or device. - "Equestrian" for the context and purposes of these Bylaws will refer to anyone participating in the practice of a horse activity and may include pedigree development, sport and competition, recreation and pleasure, youth and adult development and wellness, physical exercise, therapeutic use, and local agritourism. - "Equine" means horse, mule, donkey or zebra. - "Lower Mainland" refers to the Lower Mainland boundary prescribed by viaSport within its BC Games Zone Structure.
-The Lower Mainland will contain all of the communities within Fraser Valley (Zone 3), Fraser River (Zone 4), and Vancouver-Coastal (Zone 5). - "Member" means a member of the Society as listed in the register of members of the Society, accepted by the Board of Directors. - "Member Club" Any equestrian or equine association that has applied for and been accepted as a Member Club in accordance with the policies of the Society. - "Ordinary resolution" means one of the following:
+"Act" means the Societies Act of British Columbia as amended from time to time.

+"Affiliate" means a British Columbia equestrian or equine association or provincial branch of a national equestrian or equine association, which has been accepted by the Society as an Affiliate in accordance with the policies of the Society.

+"Board" or "directors" or "Board of Directors" means the directors of the Society.

+"Bylaws" means these bylaws as altered from time to time.

+"Electronic meeting" means:

+- a) a meeting that has some or all members attending by phone, on-line or by other electronic means; or - b) a meeting that has some or all directors attending by phone, on-line or by other electronic means.

+"Electronic voting" means voting by email or text message; private or public chat message; or a voting application or device.

+"Equestrian" for the context and purposes of these Bylaws refers to anyone participating in the practice of a horse activity and may include pedigree development, sport and competition, recreation and pleasure, youth and adult development and wellness, physical exercise, therapeutic use, and local agritourism.

+"Equine" means horse, mule, donkey or zebra.

+"Lower Mainland" refers to the Lower Mainland boundary prescribed by viaSport within its BC Games Zone Structure.
+The Lower Mainland will contain all of the communities within Fraser Valley (Zone 3), Fraser River (Zone 4), and Vancouver-Coastal (Zone 5).

+"Member" means a member of the Society as listed in the register of members of the Society, accepted by the Board of Directors.

+"Member Club" means any equestrian or equine association that has applied for and been accepted as a Member Club in accordance with the policies of the Society.

+"Ordinary resolution" means one of the following:

-- a) a resolution passed at a general meeting by a simple majority of the votes cast by the voting members (in-person or by electronic voting); or - b) a resolution sent to all voting members and passed by a simple majority of the votes cast by mail, fax, email or other electronic means by the voting members.
+- a) a resolution passed at a general meeting by a simple majority of the votes cast by the voting members (in-person or by electronic voting); or - b) a resolution sent to all voting members and passed by a simple majority of the votes cast by mail, fax, email or other electronic means by the voting members; or - c) a resolution passed at a Board meeting by a simple majority of the votes cast by the directors (in-person or by electronic voting).